 (f) employers generally are required to reimburse employees for legal fees and costs that they incur bringing the FLSA lawsuit.

 Second, business owners and/or managers can be personally liable for FLSA damages.
+This is why it is good to have a business litigation attorney and be familiar with the FLSA.
 Generally speaking, the FLSA broadly defines an “employer” as “any person acting directly or indirectly in the interest of an employer in relation to an employee.”
 Such individuals may be liable under the FLSA if they exercise significant control over the company’s operations.
 To make this determination, courts consider whether the managers have the power to hire and fire employees, the power to determine salaries, the responsibility to maintain employment records and other signs of operational control over significant aspects of the corporation’s day-today functions.
 Furthermore, a supervisor found personally liable for a violation of the FMLA is liable to the same extent as is the employer.

 If improper deductions are made, the exemption can be lost and the employee would be entitled to overtime compensation.